 The Gathering Place has quickly become one of the most popular and favorite buildings in our church.
 It’s the place where people gather between services.
 It’s a one stop shop for finding out what’s going on in the church.
 It’s hospitality central with coffee, tea and refreshments being served every Sunday.
 Lastly, it’s the hot spot for every wedding shower, baby shower, or any other similar type of gathering.

 I think building the Gathering Place was one of the most strategically wise building initiatives we’ve ever done.
 But we built the Gathering Place in 2007.
 That was almost twelve years ago!
 Since that time, much has changed in terms of fashion trends and best practices as it relates to interior design (especially for churches.)

 The paint colors that we chose over a decade ago cannot be perfectly matched with paints made today.
 Therefore, the many touch ups that need to be done cannot be addressed.
-We don’t have any of that old paint left over.
+We don’t have any of that new paint left over.
 Because so much has changed in terms of best practices for church interiors and since we aren’t able to maintenance our existing colors, we’ve decided to update our color scheme as we repaint the room.

 We had an outside professional come in and give his expert opinion.
 He recommended a two tone gray approach to replace the tan and green.
 The gray will tie in well with the brown interior elements and also not clash with the green border around the carpeted areas.
 If you want an idea of what this looks like you can take a look at the updates in the kids wing.